domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 If possible, you should try not to use use the words "if possible", should", or "try". ;--)

-At any given moment, it's best to look within & do whatever you feel like doing, even if that's nothing at all.
+At any given moment, it's best to look within and do whatever you feel like doing, even if that's nothing at all.
 (Obviously, sometimes "life" gets in the way.)

 FOCUS.
 Keep coding!